myerscreative/flowdoors-pricing-app/docs/FIREBASE_SERVICE_ACCOUNT_SETUP.md

 **Solution:**

-- Ensure you downloaded the key from the correct Firebase project (`scenic-doors-quoter`)
+- Ensure you downloaded the key from the correct Firebase project (`flowdoors-pricing-app`)
 - Verify the `project_id` in the JSON matches your actual project
 - Check that the JSON hasn't been truncated or corrupted